CS130-W20/team-A5/README.md

   - Creating an item with accepted parameters was expected to succeed.
   - Creating an item with no body of data describing the item was expected to fail.
   - Creating an item with missing descriptive data was expected to fail.
-  - Creating two items that are the exact same should fail.
 - Bidding on an item
   - Creating a bid with accepted parameters was expected to succeed.
   - Creating a bid for an unauthenticated user should fail.